jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/Wales-FHIR-Implementation-Guide-v1.1.0/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Dosage.page.md

         Canonical: url
 ```

 The [Dosage](https://www.hl7.org/fhir/r4/dosage.html) resource is a record of a medication that is administered to a patient.
+For information on dosage prescribed or planned for administration, this will be captured in the `DosageInstruction` element of the medication resource.

 The {{page-title}} profile is derived from the [HL7 Dosage Profile](https://www.hl7.org/fhir/r4/dosage.html).
 It defines additional rules for use within health and care organisations in Wales.